 Dear Caring Parent, During my pregnancy, and heck, before my pregnancy, I could easily imagine the joys of parenting.
 From baby’s first smile to graduations, all those milestones!
 Not everyone who is pregnant is filled with these gushes of lovey-doves, but I was.
 And reality did not disappoint.
 I did delight in all of those […]

 Dear Caring Parent, “So, how do you know what’s going on in your kids inner world about sex”, asks the parent of tweens and teens.
 Great question!
 As you all know, kids are hearing about it and reacting to it at younger and younger ages.
 Some think about it more than others, so how do […]

 Games and Brains

 Dear Caring Parent, I usually write my blogs.
-But then I came across this incredible infographic on what is going on in a brain whilst participating in video games.
-And I knew I didn’t need to overdose you by adding any of my own writing.
-This is becoming more and more important to understand as […]
+But then I came across this incredible infographic on what is going on in a brain whilst participating in video games, and I knew I didn’t need to overdose you by adding any of my own writing.
+This has become more and more important to understand as […]

 To Worry or Not to Worry

 Dear Caring Parent, Because of my work with parents and kids, wherever I go people tell me their stories about parenting.
 And I hear about volumes of worrying!
 So of course, it gets me thinking about the things I worried about as a parent and to wonder, did I need to?
 It seems like worrying […]